DerekCresswell/GameDesign11/3 Top Down Arcade/5 HUD.md

 If you play the game and get hit by an enemy you will see that the text updates and displays your current health.
 But we have one more problem, before we've been hit there is no health displayed.\
 This can be easily remedied by adding the same code to the `Start` function.
 You could also change this to perhaps say "Max Health" or do whatever you want.

+This functionality is not limited to health.
+You could set up displays like this to show what level or stage you are on, keep track of your ammo, what items you have equipped, or any other thing you could put into text.\
+Displaying it is all the same.

+### Sliders In HUD

+// Check if wanted

+The canvas is not limited to just text.
+How about we change up our HUD to use a health bar rather than numbers.

+### Buttons

+// Create basic menu

+### Images In HUD

+// Check if wanted
+// Basic character portrait?